 Now just remove them easily and without any quality loss using Wondershare Filmora9.
 You can get a free trial below.

-Note: This black bar remover is available on both Windows and Mac platform.
-Below guide takes Windows scrennshot to explain how it works.
+Note: This black bar remover is available on both Windows and Mac platforms.
+The below guide takes Windows screenshots to explain how it works.
 If you're a Mac user, just adopt Wondershare Video Editor for Mac to achieve the same.

-Many people are wondering why we will see black bars sometimes.
+Many people are wondering why we will see black bars on the video sometimes.
 In fact, it is all about aspect ratios.
-In the old days, 4:3 aspect ratio are standard format, but with the development of technology, 16:9 format appears.
-So when you play 4:3 format video in a 16:9 play windows, naturally, balck bars will appear.
-After we know why it appears, it will be easy to remove balck bars from video.
+In the old days, the 4:3 aspect ratio is a standard format, but with the development of technology, 16:9 format appears.
+So when you play 4:3 format video in a 16:9 play window, naturally, black bars will appear.
+After we know why it appears, it will be easy to remove black bars from the video.
 Keep reading!

 Part 2: How to Remove Black Bar from Video with Filmora9 Easily

-In Filmora9, you can remove the black bar by cropping it or you can choose Crop to Fit option in the Photo Placement under Preferences.
-If you choose Crop to Fit option, every time you drag and drop the clip from Media library to timeline, you will find the clip will be cropped automatically, and there is no black bar.
+In Filmora9, you can remove the black bar by cropping the video to fit.
+If you choose the Crop to Fit option in Filmora9, every time you drag and drop the clip from the Media Library to the timeline, you will find the clip will be cropped automatically, and there is no black bar.

 While the automatic Crop to Fit option doesn’t work for each clip, you can still crop manually frame by frame based on your needs.
 Here is how to remove the black bar with Crop and Zoom in Filmora9.

 Click “Import” to load media files from your hard drive or digital cameras.
 Almost all SD and HD formats are supported, including WMV, MOV, AVCHD(MTS, M2TS), DV, MPG, MP4, and more.
 When you add all of them, they will show in the Media Library as thumbnails.
 Drag and drop them into the Video Timeline, and then click the play icon to watch them on the right previewing window.